 When the time drew near for David to die, he gave a charge to Solomon his son. — 1 Kings 2:1

-There aren’t many exchanges recorded in the Jewish Bible, what Christians call the Old Testament, between fathers and sons.
-This week, however, we read about two of them.
-In the Torah portion, we read about the end of Jacob’s life and his last will and testament, so to speak, to his sons and grandsons.
-In the Haftorah, we read about the end of another great life — King David, who while on his deathbed, handed the kingdom over to his son Solomon.
+There aren’t many exchanges recorded in the Bible between fathers and sons.
+However, we read about two of them in the Torah, the Old Testament.
+First, we read about the end of Jacob’s life and his last will and testament, so to speak, to his sons and grandsons.
+(See Genesis 48:10-49:33).
+In 1 Kings 2:1-12, we read about the end of another great life — King David was on his deathbed, and he handed the kingdom over to his son Solomon.

-Yet, in today’s world, getting older is almost considered shameful or even a sin.
+Yet, in today’s world, getting older is almost considered shameful or a sin.
 The booming cosmetics and plastic surgery industries attest to this fact.
-In contrast, the Bible places great value on older people and teaches us that old age is something to aspire to and treasure.
+In contrast, the Bible places great value on older people and teaches us that old age is something to aspire to and value.

 In Leviticus 19:32 we are commanded, “Stand up in the presence of the aged, show respect for the elderly.”
 If we fail to honor the elderly, we not only disobey the Word of God, we also rob ourselves of our most precious natural resource.
 The elderly are a rich source of wisdom, knowledge, and guidance that we dare not squander.